-In order to further reduce the number of stuffed bits in the CAN frame we also make use of the method based on forbidding some priorities, as described in Section 3 (although Section 3 covers the standard format frame, the same reasoning holds for the extended format).
-The result of this is shown in Figure 8 along with the independent model described in Section 4 (also shown as the right most column of Table 2).
-Note here that with the knowledge of elimination of stuffed bits in the CAN header, we use the 50/50 model only for the data part and the CRC part of the CAN frame.
-The
+In order to further reduce the number of stuff-bits in the CAN frame we also make use of the method based on forbidding some priorities, as described in Section 3 The result of this is shown in Figure 7 along with the independent model described in Section 4 (also shown as the right most column of Table 3).
+Note here that with the knowledge of elimination of stuff-bits in the CAN header, we use the 50/50 model only for the data part and the CRC part of the CAN frame.
+The result of carefully selecting priorities gives us even less stuff-bits.
+We have now reduced the actual worst-case number of stuff-bits from 17 to 4, as can be seen in Figure 7.